 Hyphen Literary and Arts Magazine is Temple University’s only undergraduate literary magazine.
 We were founded in 2000 by Jena Osman, with the mission of providing Temple students with an outlet to showcase their creative skills.
 Every year, we are proud to present a new round of the best of student writing and art.
 Interested in becoming a part of Hyphen?
-Contact us at firstname.lastname@example.org, or message us on Facebook.
+Contact us at firstname.lastname@example.org.
 Our faculty advisor is Don Lee.

 The Creative Writing Program invites a distinguished novelist (in the fall) and poet (in the spring) to be in residence for several days in order to work with MFA students.
 These guests read student manuscripts in their genre, meet with students individually in conference, give a reading, attend graduate workshops, and spend informal time with the students over the course of their visit.
 Recent Writers-in-Residence have included Alexander Chee, Norma Cole, Craig Dworkin, Brian Evenson, C.S.
 Giscombe, Francisco Goldman, Jaimy Gordon, Mat Johnson, Bhanu Kapil, Tracie Morris, Peter Straub, Cole Swenson, and John Yau.